jc-prg/nextcloud/README.md

 * Cron active from installation (OK)
 * DB Backup (OK)
 * DB Restore (OK)
-* Login Data, Trusted Domains etc. active from installation (OPEN)
+* Login Data, Trusted Domains etc. active from installation (IN PROGRESS)

 Why?
 Coming from ownCloud I realized how easy it is get NextCloud up and running and how much samples for docker and docker-compose are available.
 The goal is to have a fully working installation which can be configured in a single config file and which works on Raspberry Pi as well as on an amd64 architecture.